Seals for semiconductor applications

-Semiconductor and electronics manufacturers are facing greater demands for more complex and powerful devices to fulfil applications across all industry segments.
+There are greater demands on semiconductor and electronics manufacturers for more complex and powerful devices to fulfil applications across all industry segments.
 High performance seals and ultra high purity elastomer materials are crucial for these critical applications.

-Component and material suppliers are challenged with these complexities.
-They must adhere to the same rules, ensuring all the criteria for these new processes are met.
-Including the combined effects of the outlined above conditions.
+Component and material suppliers face these complex challenges daily.
+They must follow the same rules and ensure all criteria for new processes are fully met.
+Suppliers must also consider the combined effects of all the conditions outlined above.

 Our world demands modern performance materials for the semiconductor industry.
-It is therefore apparent materials previously formulated for older generation tools may not be technically capable in new and future applications.
+It’s therefore apparent materials previously formulated for older generation tools may not be technically capable in new and future applications.
 Therefore, it’s paramount to investigate and formulate new performance materials that meet each specific application.

 Wet cleaning is a method used in semiconductor manufacturing to remove any contaminants from each layer of the wafer surface, usually by using chemicals and pure water.
 ECD is a method of laying down the bulk of the copper wiring within a semiconductor device.